anthonyraymond/joal/README.md

 Once joal is started head to: `http://localhost:port/SECRET_OBFUSCATION_PATH/ui/` (obviously, replace `SECRET_OBFUSCATION_PATH`) by the value you had chosen
 The `joal.ui.path.prefix` might seems useless but it's actually **crucial** to set it as complex as possible to prevent people to know that joal is running on your server.

+Optionnaly, you can pass `--joal.ui.proxy.websocket.path` and `--joal.ui.proxy.host` if you are hosting Joal behing a reverse proxy and you proxying websocket.
+This will autoconfigure the UI settings.

 If you want to use iframe you may also pass the `joal.iframe.enabled=true` argument.
 If you don't known what that is just ignore it.

 ## 2. Run with Docker